Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Evaluation

 \subsection{Simulation Experiments}

-Our simulator is based on the Ignition Gazebo simulation environment.
-In this simulation, we have created an artificial forest which contains 620 trees in a squared shaped surface area of 16'384 m$^2$, i.e.\ 378 trees per hectare.
-According to \cite{swiss_forest}, Swiss forests come with an average tree density of 690 trees on the same surface area, \change{validating the realism of our simulation}.
-To add more realism to the simulation, we use PX4's simulation in the loop capabilities to interact with the drone, equivalently to the real world setup -- including MAVROS for communication between the MPC and the PX4\change{, instead of assuming perfect tracking}.
+We use Ignition Gazebo as our simulation environment and we leverage PX4's simulation in the loop capabilities to interact with the drone, equivalently to the real-world setup.
+In this simulation, we have created an artificial forest that contains 620 trees in a square-shaped surface area of 16'384 m$^2$, i.e. 378 trees per hectare.
+According to \cite{swiss_forest}, Swiss forests have an average tree density of 690 trees for the same surface area, validating the realism of our simulation.

-\change{In order to demonstrate the capability of our system to perform long missions in presence of loop closures, and the superior quality of maps generated by a system leveraging SLAM rather than just VIO, we evaluate on two mission types: the first using a classic lawnmower pattern reference path and the second a slight modification of the former which triggers more loop-closures by revisiting previously mapped areas.
-Both patterns result in large loop closures so as to validate the performance and safety of the system and particularly the trajectory anchoring module.
-A total of 12 missions were executed, \emph{without a single MAV collision}.
-Trajectories following the lawnmower path had an average length of 1869.78 m while those following the modified version had an average length of 2363.64 m.
-An example of each mission type and the resulting trajectories is shown in Fig.~\ref{fig:mission} while an example of trajectory anchoring upon loop-closure is presented in Fig.~\ref{fig:trajectory_anchoring_simu}.}
+To demonstrate the capability of our system to fly long missions in the presence of loop-closures, and the superior quality of the maps generated by a system leveraging SLAM rather than just VIO, we evaluate on two mission types: one using a classic lawnmower pattern reference path and the other a slight modification of the former which triggers more loop-closures by revisiting previously mapped areas.
+The presence of large loop-closures showcases the need for the trajectory anchoring module to ensure safe navigation.
+In total, 12 missions were executed, \emph{without a single collision}.
+The lawnmower path and its modified version had an average length of 1869.78 m and 2363.64 m respectively, and trajectory examples from these missions are shown in Fig.~\ref{fig:mission}.
+The mean error of the depth network is of 0.63 m for estimates under 6.5 m, the maximum depth for a submap update.

-\change{Fig. ~\ref{fig:statistics_simulation} shows the velocity profile of a mission using the modified lawnmower pattern obtained from the ground-truth odometry provided by the simulator.
-The average velocity is approximately 1.3 m/s even though the target velocity is 3m/s.
-This is due to the large amount of aggressive maneuvers the MAV had to perform to navigate between the trees, requiring a lower velocity.
-The target velocity was achieved on the longer and straighter segments.}